 Popover tins are best described as a more exaggerated form of the classic muffin tin, with sharp, straight sides that force the batter upwards.
 Cupcake batter that is cooked in a popover tin is quite likely to burn at the top due to the intense rise, while remaining slightly undercooked in the middle.

-What’s the better option for cupcakes?
-That depends on the type of cupcakes you’re making and, believe it or not, also depends on how confident you are in the kitchen.
+The better option depends on the type of cupcakes you’re making and, believe it or not, also depends on how confident you are in the kitchen.

-Many bakers claim that silicone pans are the best cake pans for cupcakes because the rubber material is non-stick and it makes easy work of getting those cakes out of the moulds.
+Many cooks claim that silicone pans are the best cake pans for cupcakes because the rubber material is non-stick and it makes easy work of getting cakes out of the molds.
 While this is largely true, consider the type of cupcakes you’ll be making.

 - If you regularly make cupcakes with a high fat content, such as rich, buttery cupcakes, metal will suit you best.
 There could be too much oil left on the silicone, leaving your cupcakes with soggy bottoms and affecting the overall bake.

 - Remember that baking times will generally be longer with silicone than with metal.
-The rubber doesn’t conduct heat as well as metal – it’s more of an insulator.
-As silicone bakeware is still a fairly new addition to the kitchen, many recipes are written with metal cupcake tins in mind.
+The rubber doesn’t conduct heat as well as metal.
+It’s more of an insulator.
+As silicone bakeware is still a relatively new addition to the kitchen, many recipes are written with metal cupcake tins in mind.
 If you’re using an old family recipe keep in mind that you might have to alter cooking time slightly.

-If, though you’re more of a confident, adventurous, and experimental cook, then keeping an eye on the cupcakes while they’re cooking in silicone moulds should yield good results.
-To read more about silicone bakeware, and the advantages, click here.
+If though you’re more of a confident, adventurous, and experimental cook, then keeping an eye on the cupcakes while they’re cooking in silicone molds should yield good results.